 10. Tests and examinations

 Tests and examinations must be written at the time scheduled by the faculty.
-Documented medical/family emergency situations, conflicting religious observance schedules, students in varsity games or Georgian College Student Association executive members in Georgian Board of Governor, or senior management scheduled events, are grounds for special consideration.
+Documented medical/family emergency situations, conflicting religious observance schedules, students in varsity games or Georgian College Students’ Association executive members participating in Georgian Board of Governor activities, senior management scheduled events, or military requirements are grounds for special consideration.
 Requests for adjustments to prescribed examination or test dates must be made before the examination or test dates.